 - Communication Systems: wireless communication systems, ad-hoc networks, fiber optic communication components and systems, micro-machined mm-wave components, antennas, and atmospheric propagation.

-- Computation Systems: biologically inspired signal processing, DSP hardware, novel computational techniques using FPGAs, micro-controllers and embedded systems, digital signal processing, optimal filtering, spectral envelope estimation, compression, audio and acoustical signal processing, and acoustic animal detection and recognition.
+- Computation Systems: biologically inspired signal processing, DSP hardware, novel computational techniques using FPGAs, micro-controllers and embedded systems, digital signal processing, optimal filtering, spectral envelope estimation, compression, audio and acoustical signal processing, acoustic animal detection and recognition and machine learning.

 - Energy and Materials: fuel cells, fuel cell materials, fuel cell modeling and control; renewable resource and fuel cell distributed generation systems; fuzzy logic and neural network applications to power system control; load management; reduced-component power electronic design and motor drives.